RodrigoPAml/ChecksumManager/README.md

 # Checksum Manager

-Utility terminal app to generate and verify checksums (MD5, SHA1, SHA256 and SHA512) of files in folder
+Utility terminal app to generate and verify checksums (MD5, SHA1, SHA256 and SHA512) of a file or multiple files in a folder

 You may put in the PATH for daily use.